clangupc/clangupc.github.io/clang-omp/index.md

 All the work done on this project is on a special _clang-omp_ branch.

+* 05/25/2015 - clang-omp branch merged into the main development branch
 * 03/01/2015 - OpenMp/Clang branch merged into Clang UPC

 ### References